A Guide to the Successful International Registration of Trademarks in the US

 International Trademark Registration Procedure

 When the international application is accepted by WIPO, the official trademark registration procedure begins.
 This process is similar to the one your basic mark application went through at the national level.
-WIPO will review your international application to ensure that it is free of errors and that you have met all requirements.
+WIPO will review your international application to ensure that it is error-free and that you have met all requirements.

 If some defects are found in your application, you will be notified via email and instructed to correct the defects as soon as possible.
 What happens if you refuse to make the necessary corrections?
 Your application will be considered abandoned.
 And no, WIPO will not refund your processing fees.